-The 1-3 Year Series will conform to Illinois state statutes governing the investment of public funds, including the Public Funds Act.
+The Convenience Series will conform to Illinois state statutes governing public funds, specifically the Public Funds Investment Act, the Public Funds Deposit Act, and the Debt Reform Act.

-“Investments will be made with judgement and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable preservation of their capital as well as the probable income to be derived.”
+“Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable preservation of their capital as well as the probable income to be derived.”

-The objectives of the 1-3 Year Series are:
+The investment objectives of the Convenience Series are:

-- Safety: The safety and preservation of principal is the foremost objective of the 1-3 Year Series.
+- Safety: The Convenience Series will seek safety and preservation of principal as the foremost objective.

-- Return on Investment: The 1-3 Year Series will seek to obtain an appropriate market rate of return in relation to the prevailing environment.
+- Return on Investment The Convenience Series will seek to obtain an appropriate market rate of return in relation to the prevailing investment environment.

 6.0 Delegation of Authority

-The Board of Trustees of IMET (the “Board”) appoints an Executive Director to manage the day-to-day activities of the 1-3 Year Series.
-The Executive Director serves as the Chief Investment Officer of the Series.
+The Board of Trustees of IMET (the “Board”) appoints an Executive Director to manage the day-to-day activities of the Convenience Series.
+The Executive Director serves as the Chief Investment Officer of the Convenience Series.

 7.0 Ethics and Conflicts of Interest

-Employees of IMET involved in the investment process of the 1-3 Year Series will refrain from activity that could conflict, or give the appearance of a conflict, with proper execution of the investment program, or which could impair their ability to make impartial decisions affecting the 1-3 Year Series.
-Employees of IMET will disclose to the Board chairperson any material interests in financial institutions that conduct business with IMET and the 1-3 Year Series, and they will further disclose any personal financial/investment positions that could be related to the performance of the 1-3 Year Series.
-Employees of IMET will subordinate their personal interests to those of IMET and the 1-3 Year Series when those interests may compete or be in conflict.
+Employees of IMET involved in the investment process of the Convenience Series will refrain from activity that could conflict, or give the appearance of a conflict, with proper execution of the investment program, or which could impair their ability to make impartial decisions affecting the Convenience Series.
+Employees of IMET will disclose to the Board chairperson any material interests in financial institutions that conduct business with IMET and the Convenience Series, and they will further disclose any personal financial/investment positions that could be related to the performance of the Convenience Series.
+Employees of IMET will subordinate their personal interests to those of IMET and the Convenience Series when those interests may compete or be in conflict.